mjordan/islandora_solution_pack_remote_resource/modules/islandora_remote_resource_batch/README.md

 OBJ file base name with the double extension `.TN.ext` where `.ext` is one of '.jpg', '.jpeg', '.png', or '.gif'.

+### DC datastreams

+OBJ file base name with the double extension `.DC.xml`.
+The DC XML should contain the same namespaces as the native Fedora DC datastream XML files.
+Note that you should include only DC or MODS input files, not both.

 ### MODS datastreams

 OBJ file base name with the double extension `.MODS.xml`.
+Note that you should include only DC or MODS input files, not both.

 ### Additional, arbitrary datastreams